nestjs/docs.nestjs.com/content/recipes/async-local-storage.md

 The main idea of Async Local Storage is that we can _wrap_ some function call with the `AsyncLocalStorage#run` call.
 All code that is invoked within the wrapped call gets access to the same `store`, which will be unique to each call chain.

-In the context of NestJS, that means if we can find a place within the request's lifecycle where we can wrap the rest of the request's code, we will be able to access and modify state visible only to that request, effectively eliminating the need for REQUEST scoped providers and their limitations.
+In the context of NestJS, that means if we can find a place within the request's lifecycle where we can wrap the rest of the request's code, we will be able to access and modify state visible only to that request, which may serve as an alternative to REQUEST-scoped providers and some of their limitations.

+Alternatively, we can use ALS to propagate context for only a part of the system (for example the _transaction_ object) without passing it around explicitly across services, which can increase isolation and encapsulation.

 #### Custom implementation